StelTheo73/thesis-docs/chapter-5/5-mobile-apps.md

 ## Platforms

-There are two dominant operating systems for mobile devices, Google's Android and Apple's iOS. iOS is used only on Apple devices while Android is used by several manufacturers.
+There are two dominant operating systems for mobile devices, Google\'s Android and Apple\'s iOS. iOS is used only on Apple devices while Android is used by several manufacturers.

 Developing applications on each of these platforms requires the use of different software development kits (SDKs).
 There are four approaches to mobile app development, which are compared below.

 ### Native Applications

 A native mobile application is a software application that is designed for a specific operating system platform [@techopedia_native_mobile_app].
 Native mobile apps can only work on the platform that they are designed for, because they use the programming languages, frameworks and interfaces that are platform-specific.
-They run directly on the operating system, so they tend to perform better than other applications that require interaction with the device's operating system or hardware.
+They run directly on the operating system, so they tend to perform better than other applications that require interaction with the device\'s operating system or hardware.

 Because native apps are compiled directly into machine code, there have to be a different code base for each version of the same application (i.e. iOS or Android version).
 This is a requirement that significantly increases the cost and time of development and maintenance. [@aws_mobile_app_development; @techopedia_native_mobile_app]